 December 22, 2008

-Besides the geographical monopoly, another reason for the high price of Kona Coffee is every cherry has to be hand picked over the course of half a year between every August to January.
-Since the cherry will not go ripe all at once, workers have to inspect and hand-picked the plants regularly.
+Besides the geographical monopoly, another reason for the high price of Kona coffee is every cherry has to be hand picked over the course of half a year between every August to January.
+Since the cherries will not go ripe all at once, workers have to inspect and hand-picked the plants regularly.

 Once the cherries are picked, the next procedure is to remove the pulp and ferment the beans.
 The farm we toured used the Machine-assisted wet processing, which removes the pulp not with microbes like more traditional method, but by the ruptures generated within the machines.

 The drying method is merely laying the beans under the sun and reduced the beans’ humidity to around 10%.

 Although we did not see the roasting process, our guide did tell us two things I found very interesting.
 First, the brand on almost all bags of roasted beans bear the name of not the farm that grows the beans, but the name of the roaster.
 Unlike red wine, when the farm can control most of the production, the taste of coffee is most heavily influenced by the roaster.
 To save the farm’s reputation from any potential mishaps of the roaster, the farm’s name will not appear on any packaging of the beans.